AutoGyro Calidus: Design and development

-The Calidus features a single main rotor, a two-seats in tandem enclosed cockpit with a complete aerodynamic cockpit fairing, tricycle landing gear with wheel pants and a four-cylinder, air and liquid-cooled, four-stroke, dual-ignition 100 hp Rotax 912 engine or turbocharged 115 hp Rotax 914 engine in pusher configuration.
+The Calidus features a single main rotor; a two-seats in tandem enclosed cockpit with a complete aerodynamic cockpit fairing; tricycle landing gear with wheel pants; and a four-cylinder, air- and liquid-cooled, four-stroke, dual-ignition 100 hp Rotax 912 engine or turbocharged 115 hp Rotax 914 engine in pusher configuration.

-The aircraft fuselage is made from composites and is a faired teardrop shape to ensure smooth airflow over the variable pitch pusher propeller.
+The aircraft's fuselage is made from composites and is a faired teardrop shape to ensure smooth airflow over the variable pitch pusher propeller.
 Its 8.4 m diameter rotor has a chord of 20 cm.
 The aircraft has an empty weight of 265 kg and a gross weight of 450 kg, giving a useful load of 185 kg.
 The design incorporates vibration dampers that greatly reduce the level of main rotor vibration transmitted to the cockpit.

 The design is noted for both its cruise speed of 160 km/h and range of 800 km.
 It was developed into the side-by-side configuration AutoGyro Cavalon.

 Operational history

-By December 2012 eight examples had been registered in the United States with the Federal Aviation Administration.
+By December 2012, eight examples had been registered in the United States with the Federal Aviation Administration.
 Most are in the Experimental - Amateur-built or Experimental - Exhibition categories.
-Also by December 2012 three examples had been registered with Transport Canada in the Special Certificate of Airworthiness Limited category.
+Also by December 2012, three examples had been registered with Transport Canada in the Special Certificate of Airworthiness Limited category.